FaberVitale/rules-of-react-slides/slides.md

 layout: center
 ---

-# React relies on [referential transparency](https://stackoverflow.com/a/210869) in its internal implementation.
+<h1>because public apis, such as <a href="https://react.dev/reference/react/memo">memo</a>, works correctly only if the purity is upheld.</h1>

 ---
 layout: center
 ---

-<h1>Several internal optimizations and <a href="https://www.linkedin.com/pulse/understanding-react-re-rendering-overview-shallow-examples-pandey">heuristics</a> are based on this contract</h1>
+<h1>because the ssr implementation is based on the idea that server and client must return the same output.</h1>

 ---
 layout: center
 ---

-<h1>Public apis, such as <a href="https://react.dev/reference/react/memo">memo</a>, works correctly if the purity is upheld.</h1>
+<h1>because several internal optimizations and <a href="https://www.linkedin.com/pulse/understanding-react-re-rendering-overview-shallow-examples-pandey">heuristics</a> are based on this contract</h1>

 ---
 layout: center
 ---

-<h1><a href="https://react.dev/learn/react-compiler">react compiler</a> works only if components are pure.</h1>
+<h1>because <a href="https://react.dev/learn/react-compiler">react compiler</a> works only if components are pure.</h1>

 ---
 layout: intro